joeysacct/Vecner-Notes/crazypheights/rfoiar.md

 Because of the highly sensitive nature of your request and the lack of any clear exigent need for the release of any potential information related to Persona B we must deny your request at this time.
 For further information about your denial consult the appropriate case agent assigned to Persona B.
 Any further requests issued for Persona B will be denied with prejudice.
-Dept. of Official Inquiry of the Office of IAR D
+Dept. of Official Inquiry of the Office of IAR